siddhiamale/JS-project/README.md

 # JS-project
-o post some projects containing basic js code to refresh the
+To post some projects containing basic js code to refresh the javascript knoweledge